Chemistry is the study of matter, its properties, how and why substances combine or separate to form other substances.

 Read More

-Method Section We conducted an experiment on tomatoes to find out about their aging process in the presence of light and absence of light.
+Method Section We conducted an experiment on tomatoes to find out about their ageing process in the presence of light and absence of light.
 The independent variable is light.
-The dependent variable is the aging process of the Roma tomatoes.
+The dependent variable is the ageing process of the Roma tomatoes.
 We manipulated the independent variable (light), to see if the aging process (dependent variable) is affected by it.
-We used 8 Roma tomatoes for conducting the experiment on the aging
+We used 8 Roma tomatoes to conduct an experiment on the ageing

 Read More

-Bone grafting is the major challenge the modern world is facing, the allografts have limitations including the immunogenic response of the host to foreign tissues and potential disease transmission.
+Bone grafting is the major challenge the modern world is facing; allografts have limitations, including the immunogenic response of the host to foreign tissues and potential disease transmission.
 To avoid these limitations, natural coral graft substitutes are evaluated.
-Corals belong to phylum Cnidaria a marine invertebrate, classified into soft corals and hard corals.
-Coral reefs are primarily composed of the shells of aragonite and crystalline forms of CaCO3.
-The
+Corals belong to the phylum Cnidaria, a marine invertebrate that is classified into soft corals and hard corals.
+Coral reefs are primarily composed of the shells of aragonite and crystalline forms of

 Read More

 Abstract The purpose of this experiment is to study, evaluate and observe the variating behavior of 1-Butanol’s Entropy and Enthalpy of Vaporization based on variating temperature and pressure.
-For the observation of this variating thermodynamic behavior of 1-Butanol, the experiment was setup.
+For the observation of this variating thermodynamic behavior of 1-Butanol, the experiment was set up.
 The experiment was conducted thrice to ensure that stable results were observed.
-The purpose of this experiment is to evaluate the behavior of 1-Butanol in terms of enthalpy
+The purpose of this experiment is to evaluate the behavior of 1-butanol in terms of

 Read More